Glossary term

 The Bottom Line

 A special enrollment period is a limited window to enroll in or change health coverage after a qualifying life event outside open enrollment.
-It gives households a short but critical chance to respond to life changes without waiting for the next regular enrollment cycle.
+It gives households a short but critical chance to respond to life changes, especially when job-based coverage ends and health insurance needs to be replaced quickly.